Basil Twist on the magic of puppet storytelling in 'My Neighbour Totoro'

 The My Neighbour Totoro play remains faithful to the 1988 film: two sisters, Satsuki and Mei, discover a world of unbelievable adventures as they find magical creatures on their doorstep.
 However, it’s the puppets that take centre stage in this retelling.
 So, ensuring that Totoro looked right was crucial to the show’s success.

 “He’s such a beautiful character, so it was ultimately inspiring, but it was a lot of responsibility to stick to something so beloved and iconic,” said Twist, as he reflected on how the title character took shape.
-And the people voted with their feet; My Neighbour Totoro broke Barbican box office records, and now it’s back in style for a second year running.
+And the people voted with their feet; My Neighbour Totoro broke Barbican box office records, with two sold-out runs, and now it's heading to the West End.

 But how did Twist make My Neighbour Totoro a reality?
 We spoke to Basil Twist about the collaborative creative process, designing Totoro, and the future of puppetry in West End theatre.